AngElo Schuurmans

 Ownership of your living environment and understanding of the responsibility this involves places control exactly where it needs to be, namely with those newly arrived who are living in the shelter or in the next house over!

-Self-reliance is a key understanding in the Dutch healthcare and wellness sector, but doesn’t always sink in for those who newly come and live here.
-I have seen autonomy work; a warm welcome where volunteers and professionals stand ready with open arms, helping new members of the community stand on their own feet, but encouraging them to ask for help when needed.
+Self-reliance is a key understanding in the Dutch healthcare and wellness sector, but doesn’t always work for those who newly come and live here.
+I have seen more value in a warm welcome; volunteers and professionals stand ready with open arms, helping new members of the community gain autonomy, but always encouraging them to ask for help when needed.

 …is the way to go!
 Not speaking to, but speaking with people.
 Giving the narrative form and making decisions with all those involved together.
 When you work from the needs of your intended audience, you guarantee your own success!